 Realize sound is subjective and some microphones sound good with one voice, and not so good with another.
 This is where a mixer can be handy (even if you’re flying solo).

 BOTTOM LINE: These are all fine choices, and you won’t regret purchasing any of them.
 The big take away, is you don’t need to spend $1600 to start a podcast.

 Great content can save poor audio, but great gear will not save horrible content.
-Once you get your microphone, focus on the your audience and the content.
+Once you get your microphone, focus on your audience and the content.

 One Final Note: So many podcasters recommend the Blue Yeti.
 Is it a bad microphone?
 NO. Is it a good choice?
 NO WAY!.
 Why?
 It is a condensor microphone and condensor microphones pick up a ton of room noise (I know I have not one, but TWO in a drawer).
-It's always interesting when I hear someone recomend the Blule Yeti, it is often with the phrase, “I use that one when I started out.”
+It’s always interesting when I hear someone recommend the Blule Yeti, it is often with the phrase, “I use that one when I started out.”
 One other point, the Blue Yeti USB Microphone – Silver is $149.
-It would be great for gamers who don't want to wear a headset.
+It would be great for gamers who don’t want to wear a headset.

 Podcast Glossary “E” Part Two

 Mark from the Resourceful Designer had a comment stating I skipped a bunch of “E’s” in last week’s show, so here they are.
 Let it never be said that Dave Jackson is not up for some constructive feedback.
 You can find out more about Marc at http://marksmandesign.ca/